Top 15 Venture Capital Firms for Information Technology Startups

 8. Playground Global

-Playground Global is an early-stage venture capital firm in Palo Alto that backs founders with deep technical and scientific expertise.
-They provide capital to companies building foundational technologies with long-term impact.
+Playground Global is an early-stage venture capital firm based in Palo Alto that backs founders with deep technical and scientific backgrounds.
+They focus on providing capital to companies building foundational technologies with long-term impact.

 Investment stages: Early Stage Venture

-Industries of focus: Deep Technology, Artificial Intelligence (AI), Robotics, Software
+Industries of focus: Deep Tech, Artificial Intelligence (AI), Robotics, Software

 Founded: 2015

-Notable portfolio companies: Agility Robotics, MosaicML (acquired by Databricks), Nervana (acquired by Intel), Ayar Labs
+Notable portfolio companies: Agility Robotics, MosaicML (acquired by Databricks), Nervana (acquired by Intel)

 Portfolio size: 120 investments